|

 Procedure varies between region and country, and when your novel is set will also determine the relevance of the resources I’ve included.
 Still, even those outside your jurisdiction might spark an insight that drives your storyline further or deepens your characterization

-Conversations and ride-alongs
+Conversations, consultations and ride-alongs

-My brushes with the law have been limited to bad parking.
-Still, I know a few coppers socially, and it’s to them I’d head for procedural guidance in the first instance.
 If you know a police officer, a forensic anthropologist, a crime-scene investigator, a barrister, or whatever, ask them if you can pick their brains.
 They’ll have expert subject knowledge and insights, and your talking with them face to face could be the most powerful tool of all.
 If you don’t have existing contacts, ask your friends for theirs or put a call out on social media.
 A writer recently requested help from munitions experts via the Alliance of Independent Authors (ALLi) Facebook group.
 Several commenters provided advice and one offered to put her in touch with an expert.
-If your book's set in the UK, try Consulting Cops, a team of law-enforcement experts who'll help you keep your facts straight.
+If your book's set in the UK, try Consulting Cops or Graham Bartlett, author and crime fiction advisor.
+Both have teams of law-enforcement experts who'll help you keep your facts straight.
 Here’s crime writer Julie Heaberlin discussing the importance of researching and feeling comfortable approaching experts, especially to bring deeper layering to her novels:

 In a bid to improve relations between the police service and the public, some larger forces now operate ride-along schemes that allow members of the public to patrol with an officer.
 In the UK, these include Avon & Somerset, Nottinghamshire, Essex, Lincolnshire, Lancashire, Humberside and Warwickshire Police.

 Search online using the keywords ‘ride-along police [your country/state/city]’ and see what comes up.
+Watch and read

 How about TV and movies?
 Your favourite crime dramas and fiction might have been meticulously researched.
 Then again, they might not.
 In ‘Five Rules for Writing Thrillers’ David Morrell urges writers to do the research but to use caution: